susanyang17/doc/dev-ref/Get_Spreadsheet_Up_and_Running_Quickly.md

 ## Start with WAR

-If you want to quickly run keikai spreadsheet at your local site, please download <http://www.zkoss.org/download/zkspreadsheet> which is an Excel-like web application.
+If you want to quickly run Keikai spreadsheet at your local site, please download <http://www.zkoss.org/download/zkspreadsheet> which is an Excel-like web application.
 We created it to demonstrate Spreadsheet numerous powerful features.